hocuscodus/qed-lang/_tutorial/12-calls.md

 permalink: /tutorial/calls/
 ---

-On the other hand, since classes are declared as functions, they could be used as function calls as well.
-Just invoke them without the new operator.
+Ok, we're at that point now and here is what makes QED drift away from most other languages.
+Apart from instantiating objects, there is a ***second*** use case for QED classes.
+Since classes are declared as functions, they could be used as function calls as well by invoking them without the new operator.

-{% include sandboxframe.html qedsrc="classes10.qed" gui="0" height="230px" %}
+{% include sandboxframe.html qedsrc="calls1.qed" gui="0" height="200px" %}

+I can hear some of you asking "Why?" as functions handle calls already.
+Well, class calls are implemented differently and, above all, *do have unique advantages*, as we'll realize soon.
+{: .notice--info}

 So classes can act like functions for calls but the internal process is different.
-What happens under the hood is, a temporary object is created and executed.
-Upon the first return call, the temporary object is dismissed and the call ends, providing the return value (if non void).
+What happens under the hood is, a temporary internal object is created and executed.
+Upon the first return call, its execution ends and the return value (if non void) is returned to the caller, which resumes its own execution with it.

+A corollary of this rule, and a key difference between function and class calls is, if return() is never called during the object execution, the application simply hangs.

+{% include sandboxframe.html qedsrc="calls2.qed" gui="0" height="330px" %}

-If return() is never called during the object execution, the application simply hangs.
-While this may look as a curse, it truly is a blessing in disguise, as we'll see later.
+While this may first look as a fundamental flaw, it truly is a blessing in disguise, as we'll see soon.
+{: .notice--warning}

-Classes can be invoked both ways in the same code.
+Tbe novelty here is not class calls by themselves, functions do it well.
+It's more than classes now have a dual nature and can be invoked both ways in the same code.
+That brings another caveat, which is how object instantiation deal with return values now present in classes?

-There is a problem here though.
-When used as an instance, the return value is lost.
+{% include sandboxframe.html qedsrc="calls3.qed" gui="0" height="200px" %}

+The return value is lost for the object version.
+Let's solve it right away...